snakemode/ably-space-game/README.md

 # Ably Space Game

-In this example, we're going to demonstrte how to use *Ably Channels* with the **IF This Then That** API.
+In this example, we're going to demonstrte how to use *Ably Channels* to trigger events with *IF This Then That*.

 ## What are we building?